A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 "He will pull through, then, doctor?"

-"He has a nasty wound, but the one who gave first aid saved his life, I'll say.
+"He has a nasty wound, but whoever gave first aid saved his life, I'll say.
 Yes, if there are no complications, he will be just fine."

 "I'll take my leave then.
-Call me immediately if he runs more than just a slight fever.
-I'll come by to check up on him first thing tomorrow."
+Call me immediately if he runs more than just a slight fever."

 "Yes.
 Of course.
 Thank you.
 Thank you so much."
 Bruce said and pulled his cowl down again, once more becoming the dark knight of Gotham, and not just a worried guardian.